What Should I Do If I’m Injured In a Workplace Accident?

 Get answers from an experienced San Diego workers’ compensation lawyer

-If you’ve sustained a work-related injury or illness, McLaughlin & Sanchez can handle every aspect of your claim and help you get the benefits you’re entitled to.
-McLaughlin & Sanchez have been standing up for injured workers in San Diego and throughout Southern California for decades now and knows what it takes to get you real results.
+If you’ve sustained a work-related injury or illness, Robert A. McLaughlin, APC can handle every aspect of your claim and help you get the benefits you’re entitled to.
+We have been standing up for injured workers in San Diego and throughout Southern California for decades now and knows what it takes to get you real results.
 Find out what an experienced San Diego workers’ compensation attorney can do for you.
 Contact us today for your free case review.

 Like most states, California requires the majority of employers to carry workers’ compensation insurance to pay for an injured worker’s medical expenses and a portion of their lost wages.
 While the system may seem straightforward, knowing what to do when you’ve been injured in a workplace accident isn’t always as easy.
 There are certain protocols and procedures that must be followed to avoid a denied claim, which can make the whole process stressful and overwhelming.

-Read the step-by-step guide below to get a better understanding of what you should do if you get hurt at work, then contact McLaughlin & Sanchez to discuss all your options and protect your rights.
+Read the step-by-step guide below to get a better understanding of what you should do if you get hurt at work, then contact Robert A. McLaughlin, APC to discuss all your options and protect your rights.

 Steps to take after you’ve been injured in a work accident